TRON-US/docker-tron-quickstart/README.md

 Add CORS to any /admin routes that returns JSON objects.

 __1.2.2__
-Introduce compatibility with java-tron 3.2.
-It requires TronBox >= 2.2.1, because java-tron 3.2 requires the new parameter `origin_energy_limit`.
+Introduce compatibility with JavaTron 3.2.
+It requires TronBox >= 2.2.1, because JavaTron 3.2 requires the new parameter `origin_energy_limit`.